raspberrypilearning/documenting-your-code/en/step_1.md

 + How to automatically generate documentation

-+ How to use reStructuredText
++ How to use the reStructuredText markup language

 + How to create a project website using Sphinx